 The political process significantly impacts Norfolk Southern through government policies, legislation, and regulatory decisions.
 As a result, our board of directors believes that it is in the best interests of Norfolk Southern and our stockholders for the Corporation to participate in the political process by engaging in a government relations program.

-The government relations program seeks to educate and inform public officials about issues important to our business, and it supports public officials and candidates whose views match those of Norfolk Southern.
+The government relations program seeks to educate and inform public officials about issues important to our business, and we engage with policymakers as they shape legislation, regulation and other policies that could impact our business.
 By doing so, Norfolk Southern furthers public policy goals that are consistent with our business and values.

 We anticipate that we will update this voluntary disclosure twice a year and publish it on our corporate website.

 CORPORATE CONTRIBUTIONS TO CANDIDATES, COMMITTEES, AND POLITICAL ORGANIZATIONS